ZaidQureshi/bam/README.md

-gpudirect-nvme
+BaM: A Case for Enabling Fine-grain High Throughput GPU-Orchestrated Access to Storage

 ===============================================================================
+This is the opencourse implementation of BaM system (ASPLOS'23).
+We are still working on updating the README as we prepare for AoE.

-This codebase builds on top of a opensource codebase by Jonas Markussen available [here](https://github.com/enfiskutensykkel/ssd-gpu-dma).
+The codebase builds on top of a opensource codebase by Jonas Markussen available [here](https://github.com/enfiskutensykkel/ssd-gpu-dma).
 We take his codebase and make it more robust by adding more error checking and fixing issues of memory alignment along with increasing the performance when large number of requests are available.